-Shalit was 19 when he was captured in June 2006 by Palestinian militants from Gaza, including some linked to Hamas.
-The militants tunneled into Israel and attacked an Israeli army outpost near the Gaza-Israel-Egypt border, killing two other soldiers in the assault.
+Shalit was 19 when he was captured on June 25, 2006, by Palestinian militants in Gaza, including those from Hamas, which now controls the territory.
+The militants tunneled into Israel and attacked an Israeli army outpost near the Gaza-Israel-Egypt border, killing two other soldiers.

-Israel immediately launched a military incursion into Gaza to rescue Shalit, but failed.
+Israel immediately launched a military incursion into Gaza to rescue him, but failed.

-Last month, Israel temporarily halted a three-week military operation in Gaza and declared a unilateral cease-fire that did not include Shalit's release as a condition.
-Hamas later declared its own unilateral cease-fire.
+Olmert has been under pressure to secure Shalit's release as part of a broader cease-fire deal with Gaza's Hamas leadership.
+Israel in January halted a three-week military operation in Gaza under a cease-fire that did not include Shalit's release as a condition.